ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Untargeted Pipeline.md

 **Emdb File**

 The emdb file used here is a RSQLite database file generated when an El-MAVEN session is saved.
 It has all the unannotated features along with other features of the peaks.
+An emdb file can have multiple feature tables, and the user can select the feature table to use in the downsteam pipeline thhrough the dropdown.

 **Intensity File**